-Initiative Four - The Township of Union School District will continue the implementation of Social Emotional Learning (SEL) in all ten schools.
-This program addresses topics that will be taught to increase students' ability to integrate thinking, emotions, and behaviors that lead to positive school environment and life outcomes.
+Initiative Three - The Township of Union School District will implement Social Emotional Learning (SEL) in all ten schools.
+This program addresses topics that will be taught to increase students ability to integrate thinking, emotions, and behaviors that lead to positive school environment and life outcomes.
 The Township of Union Public Schools will continue the Instructional Improvement System, EdConnect NJ supporting data-driven instruction and curriculum planning.

-Initiative Five - The Township of Union School District will continue efforts to promote positive Public relations for out District, as well as, continue partnerships with local entities.
+Initiative Four - The Township of Union School District will continue efforts to promote positive Public Relations for our District, as well as, continue partnerships with local entities.
 It is the objective of the district to foster a positive outlook of our schools throughout the community.